ShashiWebMax/LibraryManagementSystem/README.md

 ### The system has these basic library management functions
-* Regester and manage library members
+* Register and manage library members
 * Register and manage Books
 * Lend books, return books and track landed books
+* Register system users